-Backscatter input products contain flags to denote anomalous (instrument) conditions, which are obviously checked before wind retrieval.
+Backscatter input products contain flags to denote anomalous (instrument) conditions, which are obviously checked before wind retrieval and no retrieval is done in WVCs where these flags are raised.
 Examples of such flags are

-- The ERS Missing Packet Counters and ERS ESA Quality Control flag - The ASCAT Sigma0 Usability Flag (must be at least 'usable') - The OSCAT flags for 'Sigma0 is poor', 'Kp is poor', 'Invalid footprint' and 'Footprint contains saturated slice'. - All bits in the SeaWinds Sigma0 Quality Flag, except the 'Negative' flag.
+- The ERS Missing Packet Counters (MPC) and ERS ESA Quality Control flag [15].
+If the MPC value is below -18 or above 18, the beam information is rejected.
+The QC flags for beam arcing and frame checksum error are also evaluated. - The ASCAT Sigma0 Usability Flag (must be at least 'usable') - The OSCAT flags for 'Sigma0 is poor', 'Kp is poor', 'Invalid footprint' and 'Footprint contains saturated slice'. - For SeaWinds and RapidScat: all bits in the SeaWinds Sigma0 Quality Flag, except the 'Negative' flag.

-Additional tests concern the ranges of the input data, i.e, at least for backscatter values; noise estimates (K_p) , azimuth and incidence angles, but also land occurrence and latitude and longitude position.
+Additional tests concern the ranges of the input data, i.e, at least for backscatter values; noise estimates ( $K_p$ ), azimuth and incidence angles, but also land occurrence and latitude and longitude position.
 Any data where the values are out of range are not used in the wind processing.